JonKing93/wildcat/docs/commands/preprocess.rst

     * - :confval:`perimeter`
       - A fire perimeter mask.
 The extent of the buffered perimeter defines the preprocessing domain.
     * - :confval:`dem`
       - Digital elevation model raster. :ref:`Sets the CRS <reproject>`, resolution, and alignment of the preprocessed rasters.
-Should have approximately 10 meter resolution (±3 meters).
+Should have approximately 10 meter resolution.
     * -
       -
     * - **Recommended**